kevgo/conc/README.md

 ## output redirection

-The `--stderr-to-stdout` flag redirects STDERR to STDOUT.
+Use `--stderr-to-stdout` to redirect STDERR to STDOUT.

 ```bash
 conc --stderr-to-stdout` 'echo hello >&2'
 ```

+Without the flag, this command writes "hello" to STDERR.
-This example would normally print "hello" on STDERR, but thanks to the flag it prints it to STDOUT.
+With the flag enabled, it prints "hello" to STDOUT instead.

 ## colors